Banyc/field_block/README.md

 # Field Block

-A definition language for packet parsing.
+A definition language for buffer parsing.

 ## Usage